Applying to SOAS

 Before you arrive

 If you have any medical evidence, reports from educational psychologists or a DSA needs assessment please remember to bring an electronic or paper copy of these with you when you come to SOAS.
-You will need these if you want the school to make any adjustments for you e.g. extra time in exams.
+You will need to provide these if you want the school to make any adjustments for you e.g. extra time in exams.
 If you know you need support and adjustments that may take some time to arrange, please contact us in good time before you arrive.